A Digital Accessibility Quick Reference Guide

 Five color swatches of red tints, starting with pure red and progressing to pale pink.

-Sometimes Called: dark color, deep color.
+Also called: dark color, deep color

 Five color swatches of red shades, starting with pure red and progressing to black.